castellanprime/DiscardMulti/Procedure.md

 - General format for messages should be

 > - cmd: ServerEnum or ClientEnum
+> - messageid: track messages in the case of resumption
 > - payload: Payload associated with a cmd
 > > - prompt: For display on client
 > > - data: For any integers, lists, etc
+> > - return_type: For sending back the required info to the server from client
+> > > If the return_type is a List and there is a tuple of options in nextCmd,
+> > > then the client should pick.
+> > - extra_data: It would normally be the top card from the server to client.
+> >
 > > - nextCmd: For any other cmd that might be triggered on receiving the message

+- Yielding from the game loop

+> There is going to be two flags, a USER_INPUT_CONTINUE for continues that require some option to be chosen for user to then send over cards he/she wants to use, a GAME_CONTINUE flag which denotes where the game_loop was paused to go back to after the USER_CONTINUE flag has been dropped.

+> Operation

+Server sends a message with GAME_MESSAGE_REP header, PICK_OPTION sub_header.
+If the return type is INT or STR, the server saves the message, user_id, and a flag USER_CONTINUE.

+Client receives said message and responds with GAME_MESSAGE header, data as its choice, and the

+PICK_OPTION + return_type(INT or STR) -> server accepts and move

+PICK_CARDS + no return_type = punishment/error
+PICK_CARDS + return_type(LIST) = pick your own cards

 - Scenario A: